zeppe-lin/seedrng/README.md

 generator from seed files.
 The program takes no arguments, must be run as root, and always attempts to do something useful.

-Being a single C file, `seedrng.c`, SeedRNG is meant to be copy and pasted verbatim into various minimal init system projects and tweaked as needed.

 This program is useful in light of the fact that the Linux kernel RNG cannot be initialized from shell scripts, and new seeds cannot be safely generated from boot time shell scripts either.